uname -r 3.10.0-229.el7.x86_64

-The first thing you need to do is install Docker if you don’t have it already.
+The first thing you need to do is install Docker and Docker compose if you don’t have them already.

 Docker requires a 64-bit operating system running kernel version 3.10 or higher.

-To check your current kernel version, open a terminal and use
+- Check your current kernel version.
+Open a terminal and use

 # curl -sSL https://get.docker.com/ | sh

-Docker compose 1.6 or newer is required.
-Install it like this:
+Docker Compose 1.6 or newer is required.
+Follow these steps to install it:

 # curl -L "https://github.com/docker/compose/releases/download/1.23.1/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose

 - Test the installation to ensure everything went properly: